GoodHatsLLC/HighwayHashSwift/README.md

-# HighwayHash
+# HighwayHashSwift

-This package is a Swift package manager wrapper around [HighwayHash](https://github.com/google/highwayhash).
+This package is a Swift package manager wrapper for [HighwayHash](https://github.com/google/highwayhash) — a fast, stable, and dos-attack resistent hashing algorithm.

-`HighwayHash` is a hashing algorithm which is faster than `SipHash` (which backs Swift's Hashable implementation.)
+* `HighwayHash` is faster than `SipHash` (which backs Swift's Hashable implementation.)
-The reference implementation of `HighwayHash` is written in C++.
-This package bundles that implementation in an `XCFramework` and provides a simple API.

-(Note: `v0.1.0` uses an XCFramework.
-The current main attempts to build directly.)

-The algorithm is stable and, unlike Swift's native Hashable behavior, this package provides an API with a stable seed value. i.e. you can serialize the output and rely on it to be constant between sessions.
+* `HighwayHash` is stable for a given seed value.
+Unlike Swift's `Hashable` you can serialize `HighwayHash` output to match values _across sessions_.
+* This package bundles the c++ implementation of `HighwayHash` and provides an API for easy use from Swift.
+* This package is usable on `arm64` and `x86_64` variants of macOS, iOS, and linux.
+* The bundled code, and this package, are apache 2 licensed.

-The wrapped library also contains an implementation of SipHash.
+* The underlying library contains an implementation of SipHash.
 That's exposed here too.

 ## Usage

-Both hashers accept `Data` input, and have a convenience wrapper for strings.
+`HighwayHash` (and `SipHash`) accept `Data` or `String` input and return a `UInt64` hash.

 ```swift
     import HighwayHash